©Nol Putnam

 HAMMER

-The hammer handle length should be from the crook of the elbow to the tip of the fingers.
+The hammer handle length should be from the crook of the elbow to the tip

 When holding your hammer, upset both faces slightly.